LordRusk/butchboit/readme.md

 Butch has modules. `basic` *the basic things* - help - prefix: `profile` *Get to know those in your server* - profile - profiles: `appoint` *Setup appointments* - newbool - removebool - rsvp - editbool - pickedup - bool - bools. - `treason` *Music Player* - treason - kill - play - skip - queue

 ## Whats up with butch?
 Queue system has been added to treason, next on the docket, playlists and moving butchbot to the v2 arikawa api, a little bit premature, but will be better in the long run for butchbot and arikawa.
+Search now works, quickly, for good.

 #FQA - Frequently Questioned Answers